- applied for by an individual researcher

-- The information is used to assess the competence of the applicant or consortium to carry out the project.
+- The information is used to assess the competence of the applicant to carry out the project.

 - International mobility for which funding is applied

-- Read more about the Academy’s aims concerning mobility.
+- Read more about our aims concerning mobility.

 - Project’s foreign collaborator (name, organisation and country of host or responsible person for visit)

-- Research infrastructures: Indicate what kinds of equipment, resources or data reserves provided by national or international research infrastructures the project will use.
+- Use of research infrastructure: Indicate what kinds of equipment, resources or data reserves provided by national or international research infrastructures the project plans to use.
 The menu includes infrastructures included in Finland’s national roadmap and/or ESFRI’s roadmap.
 Other possible infrastructures are entered in a free-text field.
-Read more about research infrastructures.
+Learn more about research infrastructures.

-- Finnish Flagships: Read more about the Finnish Flagship Programme.
+- Finnish Flagship.
+Select from the options provided if the application is affiliated with the Finnish Flagship Programme.
+Read more about the Finnish Flagship Programme.

-- Preliminary ethical review for project and/or animal testing permit (yes/no)
+- Preliminary ethical review for project and/or animal testing permit (select yes/no)

-- Found guilty of research misconduct (yes/no).
+- Found guilty of research misconduct (select yes/no).
 We will not process a funding application if the applicant has been found guilty of research misconduct in the three years preceding the year of the call.

-- Guilty of illegal employment within the meaning referred to in section 7(2) of the Act on Discretionary Government Transfers (yes/no)
+- Guilty of illegal employment within the meaning referred to in section 7(2) of the Act on Discretionary Government Transfers (select yes/no)